 Stretched across 130m of absolute beach frontage, the site sits over 2.8 acres and includes luxury residential apartments, an internationally rated 5-star hotel including a Michelin Star restaurant and a grand ballroom.
 You can't miss it on your next visit to the Gold Coast.

 "I often think that the night is more alive and more richly coloured than the day." ~ Vincent Van Gogh

 How did it start?

-I've been a night owl since my early teens so it only seems fitting that I found my passion in night photography.
-It was quite by accident and came at a time I was not thinking about taking up photography as a hobby nine years ago.
+I’ve been a night owl since my early teens so it only seemed fitting that I found my passion in night photography.
+It was by chance and came at a time when I was going through a significant transition in my life.

-Photography was changing and DSLR camera prices were dropping making them more affordable.
-My youngest child was in her last year of school and I was regaining time for myself.
+That was ten years ago and photography was changing.
+DSLR camera prices were dropping making them more affordable to average folk like me.
+My youngest child was in her last year of school and I was regaining time to do the things I wanted.
 I had just joined Facebook and the world was becoming digitalised.
-I loved technology so I saw this as a path to feed my creativity.
+I loved technology so combining both this and photography became a way to feed my creativity.

-I had no idea what I was doing but while at South Bank one night, I took a photo of a storm rolling in with my little point and shoot.
-I thought it was marvellous with the colours of the night lights contrasting with the dark grey clouds.
-I posted it on Facebook and got lots of compliments.
+I didn’t know much about photography back then.
+While out one night, I took a photo of a storm rolling in with my little point and shoot camera.
+I thought it was a great photo and the colours of the night lights contrasting with the dark grey clouds stood out.
+I posted it on Facebook and received compliments from family and friends.
 This was just what I needed to boost my confidence and motivation.
 I cringe when I look back at the photo now because it was terrible!!!
-It's definitely not something I would post today but I’m glad I did because it changed things for me.
+It’s not something I would post today but it changed things for me.

 "At night, when the sky is full of stars and the sea is still you get the wonderful sensation that you are floating in space." ~ Natalie Wood